Laser Dentistry FAQs

 Ask your dentist questions about the extent of his or her laser education and training.
 Make sure that your dentist has participated in educational courses and received training by the manufacturer.
 Many dental schools, dental associations, and the Academy of Laser Dentistry (ALD) offer dental laser education.
 The ALD is the profession’s independent source for current dental laser education and credentialing.

 How will I know if treatment with a dental laser is an option for me?

 Ask your dentist.
 Although the laser is a very useful dental instrument, it is not appropriate for every dental procedure.

-To schedule a consultation or learn more about Lanap® Laser Dentistry, please contact us at our Worcester, MA office today!
+To schedule a consultation or learn more about Lanap® Laser Dentistry, please contact us at our Worcester office today!